orisi/orisi/README.md

 * [Read the White Paper](https://github.com/orisi/wiki/wiki/Orisi-White-Paper) - Introduction to Orisi

-* [Installing with Vagrant](./INSTALL.md) - Instructions for setting up the oracle node with a Vagrant box
+* [Installing with Vagrant](./INSTALL.md) - Instructions for setting up an oracle node with a Vagrant box

 ---------------------